Saurabh Kalia: Kargil war

 In the first two weeks of May 1999, several patrols were conducted in the Kaksar Langpa area of Kargil district to see if snow had receded enough for the area to be re-occupied.
-Kalia, who then held the rank of lieutenant, was the first Indian army officer to observe and report large-scale intrusion of Pakistani Army and foreign mercenaries on the Indian side of the Line of Control (LoC) at Kargil, a clear breach of understanding between the two countries.
+Kalia, who then held the rank of lieutenant, was the first Indian army officer to observe and report large-scale intrusion of Pakistani Army and foreign mercenaries on the Indian side of the Line of Control (LoC) at Kargil.
 He assumed guard of Bajrang Post at 13,000–14,000 feet to check infiltration in the Kaksar area.

-On 15 May 1999, Kalia and five other soldiers – Sepoys Arjun Ram, Bhanwar Lal Bagaria, Bhika Ram, Moola Ram and Naresh Singh of the 4th Jat Regiment - were on a routine patrol of the Bajrang Post in the Kaksar sector in the Ladakh mountains when they engaged in a fierce firefight with Pakistani forces across the LOC eliminating atleast 22-25 Pakistanis before running out of ammunition.
-They were encircled by a platoon of Pakistani army personnel and were captured before Indian reinforcements could reach them.
+On 15 May 1999, Kalia and five other soldiers – Sepoys Arjun Ram, Bhanwar Lal Bagaria, Bhika Ram, Moola Ram and Naresh Singh of the 4th Jat Regiment - were on a routine patrol of the Bajrang Post in the Kaksar sector in the Ladakh mountains when they engaged in a firefight with Pakistani forces across the LOC.
+The patrol out of ammunition, were encircled by a platoon of Pakistani army personnel and were captured before Indian reinforcements could reach them.
 Radio Skardu of Pakistan announced the capture.

 Indian officials stated that Kalia and his men were held captive from May 15, 1999, to June 7, 1999, and were subjected to severe torture.
 They stated that the evidence of torture was apparent from the injuries on their bodies when they were handed over by the Pakistani Army on June 9, 1999.
 Post-mortem examinations conducted by India reported that the prisoners variously had cigarette burns, ear-drums pierced with hot rods, many broken teeth and bones, fractured skulls, eyes that had been punctured before being removed, cut lips, chipped noses, and amputated limbs and genitalia.
 According to the examinations, these injuries preceded the captives being shot dead in the head.